-Each of these trials had participants undergo strenuous exercise to induce post exercise soreness and fatigue, then testing was performed
+In each of these trials participants underwent strenuous exercise to induce post exercise soreness and fatigue.

 First trial (1)

 In this trial one third of participants had no treatment.
 One third were given conventional massage.
 The third group had their muscle massaged before exercise using a vibrating massager set at 50Hz (cycles per second).
 The results showed that both the conventional massage and the vibration massage resulted in significantly lower DOMS, with the vibration group recovering faster than the conventional massage group.
 They also showed that the group receiving the vibration massage had significantly less residual Lactic Acid.

 In this trial the treatment group received a vibration massage of 50Hz to the centre of the muscle.
 There was a significant decrease in the soreness of the vibration massage group compared with the control.
 Muscles showed a decrease in maximum contraction strength post exercise, but this decrease was less in the vibration massage group.

 In this trial the treatment group received a vibration massage of 30-50Hz, with the vibration massage group showing a significantly lower level of pain.

 This trial used the combined intervention of having the exercise performed on a vibrating platform, and applying vibration massage to the muscles.
 They found significantly reduced pain 24-120 hours after exercise for the treatment group.

 This trial Used a vibration pad giving 30-65Hz, with 30 minute massages being given 30 minutes post exercise plus on days 1,2 3 and 4.
 Compared with the control, from days 2-5 soreness was 18-30% less, with soreness disappearing altogether earlier.